tkdesign/jselimore/README.md

 ﻿# JavaScript Elimore

-JavaScript Elimore is a lightweight library for truncating text with a "Read More" button.
-It supports seamless integration with Vanilla JS, React, and Vue.
-For React and Vue, simply copy the Elimore.jsx or Elimore.vue component from the `components` folder and add it to your project.
+JavaScript Elimore is a lightweight library for truncating text and displaying a "Read More" button.
+You can use it in plain JavaScript projects by simply including the compiled JS file in your HTML, without any frameworks or build tools.
+For React and Vue, dedicated components (Elimore.jsx and Elimore.vue) are provided in the `components` folder for easy integration into your applications.

 ## Features

 - Truncate text to a specified maximum length
 - Customizable "Read More" button for user interaction
-- Easy integration with Vue.js, React, and vanilla JavaScript projects
+- Works with plain JavaScript, React, and Vue.js
 - Flexible options to control text length and button text

-## Usage with Vanilla JS
+## Usage with Plain JavaScript

 You can use jsElimore as a standalone JavaScript library, easily embedded into any HTML page without a build system or framework.

-### Option 1: Download the distributed library from GitHub
+### Option 1: Download the library from GitHub

 Download the jsElimore library from the [GitHub repository](https://github.com/tkdesign/jselimore), located in the `dist` folder.